Mixing Xanax, Klonopin, and Benzos with Other Drugs

 Some people choose to use benzos with other substances simply to experience a different type of high than benzos alone.
 Others use stimulant substances to counter the depressant effects of benzos so they can enjoy the relaxing sensation while feeling alert and awake.

-The sedative nature of benzos may also alleviate symptoms that typically occur during methamphetamine comedowns, such as irritability and insomnia, and may be used to blunt the negative effects of cocaine use, such as anxiety, agitation, or paranoia.
+The sedative nature of benzos may also alleviate symptoms that typically occur during methamphetamine comedowns, such as irritability and insomnia, and may be used to blunt the negative effects of cocaine use, such as anxiety, agitation, or paranoia.9

 Potentially more dangerous are mixtures of benzos and opioids, both of which have central nervous system depressing effects.
-Opioid drugs such as heroin, morphine, methadone, and codeine put people into mellow states, as do benzos, so it’s no surprise that some of the most dangerous cases of polydrug use involve multiple depressants.
+Opioid drugs such as heroin, morphine, methadone, and codeine put people into mellow states, as do benzos, so it’s no surprise that some of the most dangerous cases of polydrug use involve multiple depressants.10

 Benzos and alcohol make another extremely dangerous combination, because alcoholic beverages also act as depressants on the CNS, and work via similar communication pathways in the brain.

-When a person takes a benzo and drinks large amounts of alcohol, the body’s ability to metabolize both substances is impaired.
-This effect may not be seen with lower amounts of alcohol, but in either scenario, the user may still experience the intense compounding effects of both substances.
+When a person takes a benzo and drinks large amounts of alcohol, the body’s ability to metabolize both substances is impaired.16 This effect may not be seen with lower amounts of alcohol, but in either scenario, the user may still experience the intense compounding effects of both substances.

 It only takes a couple of drinks to exacerbate the process of other chemicals in the body, which can severely boost the potency of already powerful sedative drugs such as Xanax and Klonopin.
 Users may also be at much greater risk while under the influence of alcohol, because drunkenness can lead to forgetful and irresponsible behavior concerning medicine consumption.

-for someone recovering from polydrug abuse.
+Medical monitoring during treatment is vital for someone recovering from polydrug abuse.

-are a major part of treatment for substance abuse, especially for polydrug abuse.
+Therapy and counseling are a major part of treatment for substance abuse, especially for polydrug abuse.
 There are many different approaches to therapy, so make sure the facility is willing to work with you to find the kind that is most effective for you.